Part One – Discoveries:

 The chart below describes a bubble-up process established as components of local governance composed of “never doubt” groups.
 As small organizations, they will select a needed change based on self-interests.
 Examples are quality of life issues by residents or scientific groups to analyze specific problems.
 The chart also recognizes the formation of interdisciplinary groups skilled at acquiring and injecting capital resources.
 It anticipates coalition groups charged with aligning policy and program implementation schemes built on trial and error evaluations.

 The final system change events in this model (upper right) are as unknown as their seminal beginnings (lower left).
-They will become known as the initial efforts bubble-up, and shared ideas spread like Whitman’s leaves of grass across the landscape of personal change.
+They will become known as the initial efforts bubble up, and shared ideas spread like Whitman’s leaves of grass across the landscape of personal change.
 The bet is a simple one.
 People in small groups can pick their experience with a problem, become a never doubt organization, and build toward a system change of great value to themselves with recognized results.
 Should the malfunction be shared widely and require a more productive agency for an action, the process acquires funds.
 It encourages never doubt coalition groups to seek higher levels of investment that implies a regional area of operation.
 Finally, if the malfunction has national effects, the proposed system change will have widespread consensus agreement as it is already in place and well-practiced locally.

 Whether the change sought is significant, dangerous, beautiful, or hideous, the cause of a difference (major or minor) can be the work of a relatively small group of people with an idea.
-The factor often left out is the change sought could be that of twelve apostles or twenty violent supremacists.
-Claims that this is the only way a system change occurs is logical and historically accurate, but it may not be a lasting one in the digital world.
+The factor often left out is that the change sought could be twelve apostles or twenty violent supremacists.
+Claims that this is the only way a system change occurs are logical and historically accurate, but it may not be a lasting one in the digital world.
 Given the flow of ideas, it is possible to conceive of a thousand groups that might identify and act on a common view of change that will alter everything all at once, whereby the source becomes irrelevant.
 Rosa Parks knew she was not the first person to be insulted on a public bus in Montgomery.
 She is known for saying, “I was just tired.”
 But, it became “one and all” who wanted her to be the last person insulted and arrested on a Montgomery bus.
 Historians can only speculate why the sit-in at the Woolworths in Greensboro, NC, in early 1960 by four untrained college students set the tone for the decade.
 Sit-ins at segregated lunch counters are well documented throughout the South, but this one began in February and ended in July.

 - Vast personal capital accumulation among a small percentage of people is now common knowledge.
 That the rate is fantastically beyond a measure of any one person’s productive capacity firmly suggests an economic malfunction worthy of analysis and action.